 Google is building a strong identity and visual esthetic with their Material Design look and feel.
 Their distinctive tone of voice is a refreshing counterpoint to the usual biz-speak and tech jargon.
 A critical brand challenge was finding the right balance between Google the cool, consumer brand and Google the serious B2B powerhouse.

 Salt embarked on a wide creative exploration based on Google’s design guidelines – everything from logo design, advertising execution to iconography and illustration.

 Google entered a competitive new global market as a relative unknown.
-A detailed understanding of a new audience, skillful translation of their brand and a highly collaborative work flow allowed them to go from new player to established powerhouse.
+A detailed understanding of the audience, skillful translation of their brand and a hyper-collaborative workflow allowed them to go from new player to established powerhouse.